Joel-Milligan/Joel-Milligan.github.io/README.md

 # Joel Milligan's Resume

-This is my resume, built with React and TypeScript, hosted using GitHub Pages.
+This is my resume, built with Next, hosted using GitHub Pages.